 10. Clay Bricks – The Most Superior Building Material

-Clay bricks are, first of all, ideal for the tropical climate like India.
+Clay bricks are, first of all, ideal for a tropical climate like India.
 Consequently, it has also been the oldest known building material for its utility and high sustainability.
 What’s more important is that clay brick is the healthiest and greenest of all the alternative solutions.
-Sourcing of clay is the least devastating on the environment and it can even be recycled into the process.
+Sourcing of clay is the least devastating on the environment and it can even be recycled in the process.

 There are others too…

-Apart from the ones listed above, plastic, ceramic and foam are other commonly used construction and building material in India.
+Apart from the ones listed above, plastic, ceramic, and foam are other commonly used construction and building materials in India.

 – Foam– This one is mainly used for insulation purposes.
-Foam is known for its properties for maintaining temperatures, being light in weight and extremely flexible between building materials like cement and wood.
+Foam is known for its properties of maintaining temperatures, being light in weight, and being extremely flexible between building materials like cement and wood.

-– Ceramic – a tile or fixture that is made up of clay that are fired up in kilns.
-These are mainly used in construction project for flooring, walls, counter tops and occasionally for ceilings in buildings.
+– Ceramic – a tile or fixture that is made up of clay that is fired up in kilns.
+These are mainly used in construction projects for flooring, walls, countertops, and occasionally for ceilings in buildings.

 – Bamboo – unquestionably, bamboo is one of the first construction and building materials known to man.
 While this material isn’t used extensively in urban construction, you may still see them in good use in rural areas.
 Bamboo is a perfect green building material that has been very popular in India due to its durability and low cost.